 Ethical marketing stands out as the answer to the demands of today's consumers.
-That is, it is a trend and more and more consumers take it into account when buying.
+It is a trend and more and more consumers take it into account when buying.

 What is ethical marketing?

 Ethical Marketing is not a marketing strategy, but a philosophy that must reach all levels of your company.
-It consists of making morally correct marketing decisions taking into account not only the ROI (Return on investment) but also the moral perspective: whether or not a decision is correct from an ethical point of view.
+It consists of making morally correct marketing decisions considering not only the ROI (Return on investment) but also the moral perspective: whether or not a decision is correct from an ethical point of view.
 This behavior is in line with the new demands of consumers.

 What are the benefits of ethics in marketing?